Threading in C#

 Suspend and Resume

-A thread can be explicitly suspended and resumed via the methods Thread.Suspend and Thread.Resume.
-This mechanism is completely separate to that of blocking discussed previously.
+A thread can be explicitly suspended and resumed via the deprecated methods Thread.Suspend and Thread.Resume.
+This mechanism is completely separate to that of blocking.
 Both systems are independent and operate in parallel.

 A thread can suspend itself or another thread.
 Calling Suspend results in the thread briefly entering the SuspendRequested state, then upon reaching a point safe for garbage collection, it enters the Suspended state.
 From there, it can be resumed only via another thread that calls its Resume method.
 Resume will work only on a suspended thread, not a blocked thread.

 From .NET 2.0, Suspend and Resume have been deprecated, their use discouraged because of the danger inherent in arbitrarily suspending another thread.
 If a thread holding a lock on a critical resource is suspended, the whole application (or computer) can deadlock.
-This is far more dangerous than calling Abort – which would result in any such locks being released – at least theoretically – by virtue of code in finally blocks.
+This is far more dangerous than calling Abort — which results in any such locks being released (at least theoretically) by virtue of code in finally blocks.

-It is, however, safe to call Suspend on the current thread – and in doing so one can implement a simple synchronization mechanism – with a worker thread in a loop – performing a task, calling Suspend on itself, then waiting to be resumed (“woken up”) by the main thread when another task is ready.
-The difficulty, though, is in testing whether or not the worker is suspended.
+It is, however, safe to call Suspend on the current thread — and in doing so you can implement a simple synchronization mechanism — ith a worker thread in a loop, performing a task, calling Suspend on itself, then waiting to be resumed (“woken up”) by the main thread when another task is ready.
+The difficulty, though, is in determining whether the worker is suspended.
 Consider the following code:

 worker.NextTask = "MowTheLawn";